paihengxu/paihengxu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a fourth-year CS Ph.D. student at the University of Maryland’s [Computational Linguistics and Information Processing (CLIP) lab](https://wiki.umiacs.umd.edu/clip/index.php/Main_Page), advised by [Wei Ai](https://aiwei.me/).
+I am a fifth-year CS Ph.D. student at the University of Maryland’s [Computational Linguistics and Information Processing (CLIP) lab](https://wiki.umiacs.umd.edu/clip/index.php/Main_Page), advised by [Wei Ai](https://aiwei.me/).
 My research interests are Natural Language Processing (NLP) and Computational Social Science.
 I am interested in uncovering patterns from data and investigate how these patterns correlate with human behaviors, particularly in education and social media contexts.
 I also study how such patterns influence the behaviors of language models.